ashley-hunter/pryzm/README.md

 <br />

 Pryzm is an experimental project exploring the ability to take a TypeScript component with JSX and transpiling it into multiple frameworks.
+It is still very early in development, so expect plenty of bugs.

 Check out [our playground here](https://ashley-hunter.github.io/pryzm/).